-Swale Moist Grassland is a common ecological site occurring in the moist areas of MLRA 52.
-It is found on till plains, moraines, and outwash fans; primarily at higher elevations near the various mountain ranges and the Sweetgrass Hills.
-This site is extensive but typically occurs as a minor component of most map units.
-It is found on swale microfeatures that receive additional moisture via surface runoff from adjacent sites and is typically in complex with the Loamy ecological site and the Loamy Steep ecological site.
+Swale Dry Shrubland is a common ecological site on swale microfeatures on till plains, moraines, and outwash fans.
+This site is extensive across MLRA 52 but typically occurs as a minor component of most map units.
+It is typically in a complex with Loamy or Clayey ecological sites and is found on swale microfeatures that receive additional moisture via surface runoff from adjacent sites.

 Figure 3.
 Figure 1.
-Map units containing Swale Moist Grassland ecological site as a minor component (<10% map unit composition).
+Map units containing Swale Dry Shrubland ecological site as a minor component (<10% map unit composition)